JediFreeman/Radiant-Validators-Extension/README.md

 Radiant Validators
 ==================

 This [Radiant CMS][1] extension allows extension developers to easily override the validators built into Radiant's models.
-This is done by adding new functions to the ActiveRecord class to clear validations, and remove validations based on a name.
+This is done by adding a new method to the ActiveRecord class to clear validations, and methods to remove validations based on validator name.
 All built-in Radiant model validations are cleared and redefined in this extension with names set to allow other extensions to remove them easily.

 INSTALLATION
 ============